6 SEO-focused Content Marketing Trends to Capitalise on in 2023

 If you’re marketing your business today, you can’t see SEO and content as independent entities.
 SEO determines where your content will show up, and quality content impacts your ranking and visibility—they complement each other in the best of ways.

-But can you continue using the same tactics for SEO and content marketing as last year?
+But can you continue using the same SEO and content marketing tactics as last year?

 SEO Content Marketing Trends